carmenbianca/report-liferay/plan.md

-headers: "[N]o coherent policy applied to all projects; years not updated; the use of 'present' in the year span, which is useless at best and misleading at worst; use of obsolete 'All rights reserved', which is neither needed nor true, as the very next line gives rights through a FOSS license; does not include a contact point to the copyright holder."
+headers: "[N]o coherent policy applied to all projects; years not updated; the use of 'present' in the year span, which is useless at best and misleading at worst; use of obsolete 'All rights reserved', which is neither needed nor true, as the very next line gives rights through a \gls{foss} \gls{license}; does not include a contact point to the \gls{copyright-holder}."

+When Liferay DXP---which is licensed under a proprietary EULA---is released, these headers are replaced.

 ### Copyright assignment {#copyright-assignment}

-Liferay uses a policy of \gls{copyright} assignment.
-This means that all third-party contributors to Liferay must sign an agreement wherein they transfer ("assign") their \gls{copyright} to Liferay.
+Liferay Portal uses a policy of \gls{copyright} assignment.
+This means that all third-party contributors to Liferay Portal must sign an agreement wherein they transfer ("assign") their \gls{copyright} to Liferay.
 If the agreement is not signed, then the contributions are not accepted. [@liferay-cla]

-Employee contributions always assign their copyright to the employer (Liferay).
+Employee contributions always assign their \gls{copyright} to the employer (Liferay).

-The logical consequence of this policy is that all code inside of Liferay's repositories is exclusively copyrighted by Liferay.
-This allows Liferay to offer their product under a separate license to paying customers.
+The logical consequence of this policy is that all code inside of Liferay Portal is exclusively copyrighted by Liferay[^not-exclusive].
+This allows Liferay to offer their product under a separate \gls{license} to paying customers.
 This frees those customers from the obligations of the GNU Lesser General Public License.

+[^not-exclusive]: This is not entirely true.
+There exists third-party \gls{foss}
+inside of Liferay Portal.
+The \glspl{license} of these components permit relicensing under a \gls{proprietary} \gls{license}.

 ### SPDX and REUSE {#spdx-reuse}

-This project heavily builds upon the foundations laid by \gls{spdx} by the Linux Foundation and REUSE by the Free Software Foundation Europe. \gls{spdx} is an open standard for communicating software bill of material infomation.
+This internship heavily builds upon the foundations laid by \gls{spdx} by the Linux Foundation and REUSE by the Free Software Foundation Europe. \gls{spdx} is an open standard for communicating software bill of material infomation.
 REUSE is a project that makes makes licensing easy, comprehensive, and machine-readable.
 REUSE itself incorporates \gls{spdx}.

-The \gls{outbound} licensing policy of Liferay is a subset of REUSE.
+The \gls{outbound} licensing policy of Liferay is a superset of REUSE.

 This internship takes place within the wider context of the SPDX and REUSE communities.
 It is likely that there may be expertise exchange within these